When Sophie Gets Angry- Really, Really Angry...

 Best Children's Books About Anger Management

 It's quite astonishing how pint-sized kids can experience immense anger over seemingly innocuous incidents.
 As parents and caregivers, these outbursts can be really frustrating and confusing.
 And when a child has a temper tantrum in public, especially one who is older than a toddler, it can be downright embarrassing.
 Toddlers who are overwhelmed with emotion often take out their feelings using physical aggression.
-Reading kids' books about hitting, shoving, and pushing can help a child learn more appropriate ways to handle their anger.
+Reading kids' books about hitting, can help a child learn more appropriate ways to handle their anger.

 We want to share with you the best children's books about anger.
 Kids will relate to the characters in these books and the inability to control their mad feelings.
 They will also learn how to recognize signs when their emotions are about to boil over and ways to control this overwhelming sensation.
 The words in these book are important and the illustrations capture feelings that the text can't adequately explain.